 There are two main types of outpatient care: general outpatient and intensive outpatient.
 Intensive outpatient, also known as an IOP program, requires several hours each week.
 It offers access to the most effective therapies and treatment, but it leaves plenty of time each day for school, work or family.

-Inpatient vs Outpatient: Which is Better?
+Inpatient vs. Outpatient: Which is Better?

-Often, patients will do best starting in inpatient or residential care.
+Often, patients will do best starting in an inpatient or residential care.
 This is the most intensive course of treatment for those serious about recovery.
 If there is a strong family support group, though, outpatient may be just as effective.

 What is important to remember is that both types of addiction treatment will boast evidence-based therapies.
 This is critical to lasting recovery.
 Whether inpatient or outpatient, the best programs will offer: